Tejen: History

 In 1883 it was occupied by General Komarov during the Russian conquest of Turkestan.

 In 1916, when the Turkmens participated in a revolt against the Russians, Tejen was a hotbed of activity.

 Tejen was downgraded from a city with district status to a city in a district on 9 November 2022 by parliamentary decree.

+Climate

 Economy

 Tejen is known for its melon production, and contains numerous textile factories.
 The city features one hotel, the Hotel Tejen.
 Tejen is the site of the $240 million Tejen Carbamide (urea) Plant, inaugurated on March 18, 2005, with a design capacity of 350,000 tonnes of urea per year.
 It is also known for its narcotics, which are known locally as "Tejen tea".

 Government installations

 A prison is located in Tejen.

 Landmarks

 The city contains the Charman Ahun Mosque and the Hotel Tejen.

 Wildlife

 Historical records indicate that the Caspian tiger was found in this region.